-Formation Evaluation - Heriot-Watt University Program
+Formation Evaluation - Heriot-Watt University Course

 This class is part of the Heriot-Watt University Distance Learning Masters of Petroleum Engineering program.
 It is intended to give a broad understanding of the principles of Formation Evaluation.
 The Course aims are to give the participant: an understanding of the concepts of formation evaluation and well logging; an understanding of the physical principles of the tools used in logging; and an ability to characterize formations based on interpretation of well logs.
 More specifically, by the end of the course, the participant will: Understand the properties of rocks and fluids that produce characteristic signals; be able to read and interpret a well log; be able to analyze the measurements and correct for environmental factors; and be able to interpret the log to discern porosity, water saturation, lithology, and hydrocarbon content